 “Lung cancer kills 160,000 Americans every year and is often only discovered in the later stages, when it is difficult to treat.
 Early detection, before it spreads to other areas of the body, makes it is easier to treat and can save your life,” says Dr. Ibrahim.

-Need more information about the lung screening?
+Need more information about low-dose CT lung cancer screening?

 The experts with the Main Line Health Lung Cancer Program are your partners in preventing, diagnosing and treating all stages of lung cancer.
 We offer lung cancer screenings at eight convenient locations in the Philadelphia suburbs.
 Call 484.565.LUNG (5864) and a nurse navigator will help schedule your screening, including getting a prescription from your primary doctor.
-Take this quick quiz to find out if you’re a candidate for a lung cancer screening.